WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Introduction
 Hello and welcome to my guide on how to sideload on Apple Devices!

-Some of the advantages with using this method
+Some of the advantages with using this method:
 - Free!
 - No PC!
 - No App Limits!